 In the meantime, do you have any other tips for goal-setting?

 I find that short walks during the workday are mentally refreshing and help me focus on my work.
-A short break from the office is also awesome to look forward to, so I try to pencil one into my calendar whenever I can.
+I try to pencil one into my calendar whenever I can, so much so that my healthy habit is known among my colleagues (which I think is a good thing!).

-Today I came across a fantastic Fast Company article that speaks to the importance of regular activity and its impact on well-being.
+Today I came across an article on exercise and its impact on well-being.
 A key finding it mentioned is that the first 20 minutes of exercise can have a great impact on both happiness and productivity, which are both key ingredients to a successful day at the office.

 “The first 20 minutes of moving around, if someone has been really sedentary, provide most of the health benefits.
 You get prolonged life, reduced disease risk — all of those things come in in the first 20 minutes of being active.”